How heat propagates in liquid $^3$He

-Here, we begin by recalling the most comprehensive set of thermal conductivity data by Greywall \cite{greywall1984}.
-It shows that as low as $T\approx 0.01$~K, thermal conductivity, $\kappa$, deviates from the expected $T^{-1}$ behavior and the extracted scattering time, $\tau_{\kappa}$, is not strictly $\propto T^{-2}$.
-We show that this `non-Fermi-liquid' (NFL) regime emerges when the fermion-fermion scattering time becomes comparable or shorter the Planckian time \cite{Hartnoll2022,Bruin2013}, the time scale often invoked in the context of ``strange'' metallicity \cite{phillips2022}.
-Remarkably, in this regime the thermal diffusivity, $D_{th}$, of quantum liquid $^3$He matches the minimum empirically observed \cite{Trachenko2021} and theoretically justified \cite{Trachenko2020,Trachenko2022} in classical liquids.
-This implies that collective excitations play a role in heat transport comparable to the role played by phonons in solids and in classical liquids.
-We find that the magnitude and the temperature dependence of the thermal conductivity can be accounted for if heat is carried by a phonon-like zero sound mode, whose Landauer transmission is set by the Fermi wave-vector and the inverse of the thermal de Broglie length.
-The latter tunes the thermal thickness of the Fermi surface in the momentum space \cite{Behnia2015b}.
-This phononic mechanism of heat propagation is distinguished from all those previously identified in liquids and solids, both quantum and classical.
+Here, we begin by recalling that as low as $T\approx 0.01$~K, the Fermi liquid picture does not hold.
+The Fermi temperature, with the mass normalization taken into account, is T$_F \sim 2$K. According to the most comprehensive set of data \cite{greywall1984}, when $\frac{T}{T_F} \approx 5\times 10^{-3}$ thermal conductivity, $\kappa$, deviates from the expected $T^{-1}$ behavior and the extracted scattering time, $\tau_{\kappa}$, is no more $\propto T^{-2}$.
+We show that this ``non-Fermi-liquid'' (NFL) regime emerges when the fermion-fermion scattering time becomes comparable or shorter than the Planckian time \cite{Hartnoll2022,Bruin2013}, the time scale often invoked in the context of ``strange'' metallicity \cite{phillips2022}.
+Remarkably, in this regime, the thermal diffusivity, $D_{th}$, of quantum liquid $^3$He matches the minimum empirically observed \cite{Trachenko2021} and theoretically justified \cite{Trachenko2020,Trachenko2022} in classical liquids.
+We conclude that collective excitations play a role in heat transport comparable to the role played by phonons in classical liquids.
+We find that the magnitude and the temperature dependence of the thermal conductivity can be accounted for if heat is carried by a phonon-like zero sound mode with a $2k_F$ wave-vector and an evanescence set by the thermal thickness of the Fermi surface in the momentum space \cite{Behnia2015b}.
+This phononic mechanism of heat propagation is distinguished from all those previously identified in solids and liquids, either classical or quantum.
+On the other hand, when the temperature becomes of the order of the Fermi temperature, its expression becomes another version of the Bridgman formula \cite{Brigman1923} for classical liquids.